D3Engineering/edge-ai-ros-inventory-demo/README.md

 `d3_inventory_demo demo_full.launch` has issues being run a second time.
 This has to do with the front facing camera - I don't fully understand it.

-If you're just testing the demo and you don't care about the front-facing camera, run this launch file: (TODO)
+If you're just testing the demo, and you don't care about the front-facing camera, run this launch file: `d3_inventory_demo demo.launch`

-If obstacle avoidance is not working, run this launch file: `d3_inventory_demo demo.launch`

 ### Visualizing the Demo